|

 APP [sequence-number [title]]

-incremented (or initialized to 1, if necessary).
+increments (or is initialized to 1, if necessary).
 The

 register format used for sequence-number is “A”.
 The page

-appendix heading is then formatted.
-This heading uses the
+heading is then formatted.
+This heading uses the string

-string App followed by id.
-Appendices appear in any table
+App followed by sequence-number.
+Appendices appear in any

-of contents (see TC).
-The string Apptxt is set to title
+table of contents (see TC).
+The string Apptxt is set to

 formatted by troff are included in appendices.